sWombacher/CF_CG-Lib/README.md

 ChaosAndFractal_Lib
 ================
 This library is intented to be used in 'Chaos und Fraktale', a course from 'Hochschule Darmstadt'.
-If you want to use it in a differnt way, you may do so under the terms of the MIT license.
+If you want to use it in a different way, you may do so under the terms of the MIT license.

   The MIT License (MIT)